 - To light a fire to burn off on your property or burn rubbish or grass clippings during Fire Danger Season without a schedule 9 council permit.
 On declared Total Fire Ban Days without a Schedule 10 council permit.
 Without a permit you are committing an offence.
-(Section 79(1) Fire and Emergency Services Act 2005). - To enter or remain in a National Parks and Wildlife Service reserve which has been closed to the public.
-(Regulation 7(4) National Parks and Wildlife (National Parks) Regulations 2016). - To light, maintain or use a fire in the open air, or use a gas or electrical cooking appliance, heater or lamp in the open air in a forest reserve at any time between 1st November 30th April each year (Regulation 9(2) Forestry Regulations 2013). - To use private fireworks.
+(Section 79(1) Fire and Emergency Services Act 2005). - To enter or remain in a reserve which has been closed to the public.
+(Regulation 7(4) National Parks and Wildlife (National Parks) Regulations 2016). - Fires in a forest reserve are not permitted on a Total Fire Ban Day.
+Contact the Forestry Reserve office for further information.
+(Regulation 15 (1, 2) National Parks and Wildlife (National Parks) Regulations 2016). - To use private fireworks.
 This applies at all times of year, not just during the Fire Danger Season.
-(Regulation 9 Explosives (Fireworks) Regulations 2016). - During the Fire Danger Season to use an angle grinder, welder or any other cutting tool that produces sparks in the open air unless you comply with the following requirements: - The space immediately around and above the appliance is cleared of all flammable vegetation to a distance of at least 10 metres; and - · Water or an appropriate extinguisher is at hand; and - A person who is able to control the appliance is present at all times while the appliance is in use or alight. - Use is not permitted during a Total Fire Ban Day without a permit.
+(Regulation 9 Explosives (Fireworks) Regulations 2016). - During the Fire Danger Season to use an angle grinder, welder or any other cutting tool that produces sparks in the open air unless you comply with the following requirements: - The space immediately around and above the appliance is cleared of all flammable vegetation to a distance of at least 10 metres; and - Water or an appropriate extinguisher is at hand; and - A person who is able to control the appliance is present at all times while the appliance is in use or alight. - Use is not permitted during a Total Fire Ban Day without a permit.
 (Regulation 39(2) Fire and Emergency Services Regulations 2021).